connectrpc/connectrpc.com/docs/faq.md

-- Generics let us generate less code, especially for streaming RPCs &mdash; if you're willing to write out some long URLs, it's now just as easy to use Connect without `protoc-gen-Connect-Go`.
+- Generics let us generate less code, especially for streaming RPCs &mdash; if you're willing to write out some long URLs, it's now just as easy to use Connect without `protoc-gen-connect-go`.
 The generic stream types, like `BidirectionalStream`, are much clearer than the equivalent code generation templates.
 - We don't need to attach any values to the context, because Connect's generic